cinaq/cinaq-website/content/blog/ios-reminder-to-calendar.md

 ## The contenders

 For a long time I have used the [Calendars 5](https://apps.apple.com/nl/app/calendars-5-by-readdle/id697927927) app together with [Spark mail](https://apps.apple.com/nl/app/spark-mail-smart-email-inbox/id997102246).
 They are fantastic products that work very well.
-These are the first apps I ever decided to buy.
+These were the first apps I ever decided to buy in Apple Appstore.
 Why?
 Because they really increased my productivity.

 Some Spark advantages:

 - Magically syncs accounts across devices
 - Includes an extra pane for Calendar
+- integrates with conference call tools like Google meet

 There are many more, but these are my highlights.

-With regard Calendars 5 the advantages are:
+With regard to Calendars 5 the advantages are:

 - works with native ios reminders and calendars
 - shows reminders/tasks in the same calendar view